ethersphere/ethswarm-nextjs/content/home.md

   title: Odyssey Data Upload
   content: The Swarm Foundation aims to empower non-profits to store their data securely
     and censorship-resistant.
-Swarm will subsidize data uploads from selected projects to incentivise public goods and advance the Sustainable Development Goals.
+Swarm will subsidize data uploads from selected projects to incentivise public goods and advance the Great Data Upload.
   image: ''
   features:
     columns: ''